My Top 5 Essential Oils

 #3 Eucalyptus Oil

-This oil is wonderful for when you have flu or you feel that you’re struggling to breath.
+This oil is wonderful for when you have flu or you feel that you’re struggling to breathe.
 It opens up the airways quite nicely.
-We have a Pekingese dog and sometimes he struggles to breath due to a phlegm build up in his nasal area.
-I then take the bottle and hold it in front on his nose for a few seconds and after that he starts breathing properly again.
+We have a Pekingese dog and sometimes he struggles to breathe due to a phlegm build-up in his nasal area.
+I then take the bottle and hold it in front of his nose for a few seconds and after that, he starts breathing properly again.

 Eucalyptus is a tree.
 The dried leaves and oil are used to make medicine.